As a foreigner living in New York, will I have access to public healthcare? What is it like?

 We asked expats in New York if they have access to public healthcare in New York.
 And, if they do have access, what is it like.
 They wrote...

 "Yes, as a foreigner living in New York, you will have access to public healthcare.
 The public healthcare system in New York is comprehensive and provides a wide range of services, including preventive care, primary care, specialty care, mental health services, and long-term care.
 The system is designed to provide quality care to all New Yorkers, regardless of their ability to pay.
-The system is funded by a combination of federal, state, and local taxes, as well as private insurance," explained one expat living in New York.
+The system is funded by a combination of federal, state, and local taxes, as well as private insurance," remarked another expat in New York.

 Other Questions: